jamiepearcey/authless/services/email-service/README.md

 A standalone service for processing and sending templated emails using the JetStream Service Wrapper pattern.

+## Status: Work in Progress

+This service is currently under active development.
+The API, configuration options, and implementation details are subject to change as we iterate and improve the system.

 ## Purpose

 The Email Service processes email events from NATS streams and sends templated emails to recipients using React Email templates and various email providers (Mailgun, SendGrid, SMTP).